the-heap/the-heap.github.io/content/sicpod/003_expressions.md

 Overview = "Ep 3!
 We talk about primitives, special forms, syntax and tees wraps up by rambling about trees."
 Description = '''
 ## Overview
 Episode 3!
 Woah!
 Wow!
-Here's a quick glance at what gets done:
+Here is a quick glance at what gets done:

 - primitive expressions, means of combination means an means of abstractions
 - repl - and evaluating combinations as a recursive thing.